daidong/daidong.github.io/_teaching/2023-spring-2.md

 ## 1. Why are we doing this?
 We want to encourage our Undergraduate Students to participate in research as early as possible.
 So, we are looking for **Sophomore** and **Junior** students.

+To you, this could be your first exposure to research!
+You can learn technics and what would be your next career/education paths!

 ## 2. Who is doing this?
 Faculty members in the Parallel High-Performance Computing Lab (PHPC) are doing this.